JOSalasT/odrl-policy-normalisation-comparison/README.md

 This implementation is a work in progress, and the following main limitations should be noted:

-- Set operators in constraints and refinements, and the ODRL consequence, remedies and permission-duties rules are not supported.
+- Set operators in constraints and refinements, and the ODRL consequence, remedies and duties rules are not supported.
 - The support for ODRL targets and assignees is limited, and at the moment partial overlaps of these features migth not be correctly detected.

 ## Usage